Route 102 (Virginia–West Virginia): Route description

 Route 102 begins at the north end of Center Street (SR 1103) in the town of Pocahontas on the Virginia side of the state line.
 Center Street leads to SR 659 (Water Street), which leads to the Pocahontas Exhibition Coal Mine.
 Route 102 intersects an old railroad grade and parallels Laurel Fork out of the town of Pocahontas.
 After spending 0.85 mi in Virginia, the state highway has its first crossing of the state line.
 Route 102 passes through West Virginia for 0.2 mi, then loops through Virginia for another 0.20 mi.
 The state highway re-enters West Virginia at the hamlet of Wolfe.
 Route 102 follows Laurel Fork north to its confluence with the Bluestone River.
 The highway parallels the river and Norfolk Southern Railway's Pocahontas District southeast through the communities of Bluestone and Nemours.
 After 3.0 mi in West Virginia, Route 102 has its final crossing of the state line at the hamlet of Yards, which is adjacent to a rail yard.

 Route 102 continues south along the Bluestone River and Pocahontas District rail line through Falls Mills to the Virginia town of Bluefield, where the highway's name becomes College Avenue.
 The highway passes under the Pocahontas District rail line just east of its junction with the Clinch Valley District and enters downtown Bluefield, where the highway intersects US 19 (Virginia Avenue).
 Route 102 heads south through a pair of ridges to SR 720 (Valleydale Street), which heads south toward a partial cloverleaf interchange with US 460.
 Route 102 heads east through the campus of Bluefield College.
 Just before College Avenue crosses the state line into Bluefield, West Virginia, the state highway turns north onto Stadium Drive and passes Bluefield City Park.
-The park contains Bowen Field, which is the home of the Bluefield Blue Jays minor league baseball team and the Bluefield College baseball team, and Mitchell Stadium, which hosts high school and Bluefield College football games.
+The park contains Bowen Field, which was the home of the Bluefield Blue Jays minor league baseball team and the Bluefield College baseball team, and Mitchell Stadium, which hosts high school and Bluefield College football games.
 Route 102 reaches its eastern terminus at the state line—and the boundary between the two Bluefields—next to the stadium parking lots.
 The eastern segment of the highway in Virginia has a length of 7.15 mi.